 How are patients admitted?

-The majority of patients are evaluated at the Sibley Memorial Hospital Emergency Department for medical clearance before being admitted into the unit.
-It is possible to have a patient directly admitted to the unit, however prior to the admission, the attending psychiatrist must accept the case.
+Patients are evaluated at the Sibley Memorial Hospital Emergency Department for medical clearance before being admitted into the unit.
 Admissions for inpatient services are accepted 24-hours a day.

 Who may refer patients?